Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Model description and the Monte Carlo simulation techniques

 \subsection{Simulation technique 2: Non-Boltzmann technique}

-The conventional density of states $g(E)$ is calculated using the temperature-independent WL algorithm, called a non-Boltzmann Monte-Carlo technique \cite{Wang2001Efficient, Wang2001Determining}.
+The conventional density of states $g(E)$ is calculated using the temperature-independent WL algorithm, called non-Boltzmann Monte-Carlo technique \cite{Wang2001Efficient, Wang2001Determining}.
 This approach aims to perform a random walk on the energy space by randomly choosing a lattice site and changing its magnetic moment with an appropriate probability, which is proportional to the inverse of the density of states $g(E)$, i.e. $P(E)\propto1/g(E)$.
 The density of states (DOS) is not known as \textit{a priori}.
-Thus, we begin with assuming that $g(E)=1$ and the energy histogram, $H(E)=0$ for all energy levels.
-We start the simulation with a random configuration of energy $E_{i}$.
-The trial configuration is made by flipping a randomly chosen spin, and its energy is given by $E_{t}$.
+Thus, the algorithm is initiated by assuming $g(E)=1$ and the energy histogram, $H(E)=0$ for all energy levels.
+The simulation is started with a random configuration of energy $E_{i}$.
+The trial configuration is made by flipping a randomly chosen spin and its energy is given by $E_{t}$.
 The trial configuration is accepted with the transition probability,

-Then the corresponding $g(E)$ is updated by multiplying with a modification factor $f$ $(f>1)$ and the histogram is updated with unity as
+Then, the corresponding $g(E)$ is updated by multiplying with a modification factor $f$ $(f>1)$ and the histogram is updated with unity as,